opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 In the details view of the work package: Click on **More** (button with three dots in the upper right hand corner) and the on **Change project**.

+### Can I group tasks into folders?

+There are no folders for work packages.
+I suggest either setting all work packages belonging together as children of the same parent work package (e.g. a Phase) or to create multiple projects for different topics.
+Alternatively you could use the [work package categories](../../../projects/project-settings/work-package-categories) or a custom field to group work packages.
+You can also indent hierarchy for for tasks to associate it with another work package like a phase, then they are relatete to the Pahase in the gantt chart.

 ## Custom fields